 The brakes are excellent.
 We really stood on them a few times, and they didn't allow the car to dart or weave while they sharply brought down the speed.

 The five-speed manual gearbox worked well.
 Out on the freeway, 80 miles per hour doesn't feel like 80, always a good sign, especially for a compact car.
 The tachometer shows 3500 rpm at that speed, and it's not in the least bit buzzy.
 It feels long-legged for such a small car.

-With each new model, Hyundai creeps up on the competition, led by the Japanese.
-The Elantra has at least two assets, interior size and standard safety equipment, that out-do other compact cars.
-The styling can now hold its own; it's very clean and doesn't try to draw attention to itself.
-The seats are comfortable, brakes excellent, and cornering good.
-The revised engine offers the latest four-cylinder technology; it can power the Elantra to 80 miles per hour without much effort, and can deliver 28 city and 36 highway miles per gallon when driven conservatively.
+The Hyundai Elantra offers a roomy interior for the class, a good package of safety equipment, and a strong warranty.
+Redesigned for 2007, the styling holds its own in the class; it looks very clean but doesn't try to draw attention to itself.
+The seats are comfortable, the brakes are excellent, and cornering capability is good, making it enjoyable to drive.
+The engine offers the latest four-cylinder technology; it can power the Elantra to 80 miles per hour without much effort and delivers good fuel economy when driven conservatively.
 With a price that's lower than most other compact cars, the Elantra is a worthy competitor in the class.

 NewCarTestDrive.com correspondent Sam Moses filed this report from the Columbia River Gorge on the Oregon-Washington border.